hxw/Elliott-803/h-code-compilers/README.markdown

 Most of the documentation comes from memory of use of this compiler in the late 1970's and translation of some H-Code programs to Fortran 5.
-Especially memorable was the inter procedural goto as I do not think any other langeage supports such a concept.
+Especially memorable was the inter procedural goto as I do not think any other language supports such a concept.

 Two different compilers.